 Wildlife is abundant on courses in the area.
 Expect close encounters with birds and other wildlife during your game.
 If your ball ends up in the water, be aware of alligators and turtles.
 For any balls too difficult to salvage, consult the rules of the game and take a ball drop penalty.

 Each November, Greg Norman hosts his annual "shootout," a PGA-sanctioned specialty tournament at his Tiburon Golf Club in Naples.
-Spectators can catch all of the action centered around The Ritz-Carlton Golf Resort, Naples, or watch the tournament live on CVB television.
+Spectators can catch all of the action centered around The Ritz-Carlton Golf Resort, Naples.

 Top-Quality Golf Instruction